Infineon/optiga-trust-m/documents/OPTIGA™ Trust M Solution Reference Manual.md

 target platforms for those enabler components are embedded systems, Linux and Windows.

-The class diagram OPTIGA Trust Enabler Software Overview shows host side library architecture and it’s main functional blocks.
+The class diagram OPTIGA&trade;Trust Enabler Software Overview shows host side library architecture and it’s main functional blocks.

 The color coding provides information of whether the function blocks are